Tail Hook the USS George Washington Aircraft Carrier

 The plane taking me to my latest adventure telegraphed that I was going someplace special - very special.
-Not only did the seats face backwards, but the cabin was also hot and poorly lit.
+Not only did the seats face backward, but the cabin was also hot and poorly lit.
 There were no overhead luggage bins, just life rafts hanging from the bare metal ceiling.

 "The USS George Washington is not your everyday cruise ship," said Chief Petty Officer Eric Sesit.
-Chief Sesit was preparing 5 other journalists and myself at the US Naval Air Station in Norfolk, Virginia 90 minutes before we were to fly to the carrier.
+Chief Sesit was preparing five other journalists and myself at the US Naval Air Station in Norfolk, Virginia 90 minutes before we were to fly to the carrier.
 "Keep your head on a swivel.
 You're going to see what a cruise ship looks like before she gets carpeting and paneling," remarked Chief Sesit.
 He wasn't kidding as pipes, valves, cables, brackets, fire hoses, and metal cabinets protruded from the ceilings and walls of just about every passageway on the ship.

-Chief Sesit is currently a land based sailor.
+Chief Sesit is currently a land-based sailor.
 He works for Commander Roxie Thomsen Merritt who happens to be in charge of public affairs for the U.S. Naval Air Force Atlantic Fleet.
 During the first week of June, 1999 I had the pleasure of meeting Commander Merritt and many of the officers of the USS George Washington.
-Approximately 30 journalists and myself were attending a Sears Editors Conference and were invited by the US Navy and the US Navy League to spend several hours aboard the USS George Washington while she was in port.
+Approximately 30 journalists and I were attending a Sears Editors Conference and were invited by the US Navy and the US Navy League to spend several hours aboard the USS George Washington while she was in port.

 "The aircraft carrier distinguished visitor program is designed to embark individuals who are influential in their community, business or government," stated Commander Merritt in her invitation letter to me.
 "These embarks provide unique opportunities to foster citizen awareness and understanding of Naval aviation and the carrier training required to keep our forces ready for any contingency," she also wrote.
-After completing the trip, I would say that this is the biggest understatement I have ever heard.
+After completing the trip, I would say that this is the biggest understatement I've ever heard.
 The word unique should have been followed by awesome, once-in-a-lifetime, incredible, unbelievable, etc.!

 I was first to exit the aircraft and the person who escorted me looked straight into my eyes and communicated with his hands and body language to walk to a specific location and not to move.
 He had nothing to worry about, as I was not only disoriented but also scared to death.
 Chief Sesit was right.
 Standing on the flight deck of an active aircraft carrier is highly dangerous.
-More importantly, he failed to mention that it is also surreal.
+More importantly, he failed to mention that it's also surreal.

 Once aboard the ship, we entered Captain L. G. "Yank" Rutherford's quarters.
 We unwound from the 0ne-hour flight and abrupt landing in a spacious and smartly appointed dining and living area adjacent to his office and cabin area.
 Captain Rutherford extended a warm welcome to our group and introduced us to several key officers as well as our on-board tour guide Aviation Boatswain Mate Fuels Chief (Aviation Warfare Specialist) John Laurenti.
 The captain knew we were anxious to see the ship and he instructed Chief Laurenti to begin the tour.